arielherself/espresso/README.md

 <strong>Britain’s</strong> services sector posted its <strong>weakest performance</strong> since February 2021, according to the S&amp;P Global/CIPS UK purchasing managers’ index for services.
 The closely watched index dropped to 52.6 in July, from 54.3 in June, suggesting an easing of growth.
 This reading was below initial estimates of 53.3.
 The larger than expected fall comes as the effects of inflation hit consumers and businesses.

 <strong>Opec </strong>and its allies agreed a minuscule increase in oil production of <strong>100,000 barrels a day</strong>, just 0.1% of global demand.
 The cartel’s decision will disappoint America’s president, Joe Biden, and France’s president, Emmanuel Macron.
-Both leaders have in recent weeks [met with the crown prince](https://te.arielherself.xyz/leaders/2022/07/28/how-to-deal-with-despots) of <strong>Saudi Arabia</strong>, Muhammad bin Salman, to persuade the [giant petrostate](https://te.arielherself.xyz/business/why-saudi-aramco-could-be-eclipsed-by-its-qatari-nemesis/21808310) to pump more supplies to lower global energy prices.
+Both leaders have in recent weeks [met with the crown prince](https://te.arielherself.xyz/leaders/2022/07/28/how-to-deal-with-despots) of <strong>Saudi Arabia</strong>, Muhammad bin Salman, to persuade the [giant petrostate](https://te.arielherself.xyz/business/why-saudi-aramco-could-be-eclipsed-by-its-qatari-nemesis/21808310) to pump more oil to lower global energy prices.

 Listen to an abridged version of the subscriber-only briefing.